 “Lately My people have risen up as an enemy— You pull off the robe with the garment From those who trust you, as they pass by, Like men returned from war.
 (Mic.
 2:8 NKJV)

 This is the problem.
 Many love to proclaim the truth ONLY to shake the foundation or faith of others.
 But this isn’t LOVE unless one is also there to cover and protect their exposed and tender flesh.
 We must be merciful and allow others to grieve their loss (false covering).
-We also must be there to bandage their wounds with oil and wine and cover them with the true festivals and white linen garments of heaven.
+We also must be there to bandage their wounds with oil and wine and cover them with the true festivals and the comfort of the white linen garments of heaven.
 We are called to MAKE disciples and this requires a genuine relationship, not a Facebook meme or Youtube video.

 What is Shame?